0xd3f4c3dx42/AnalogTV/README.md

 Welcome to **AnalogTV**.
 This document explains how to connect to the device, add new content, and maintain the system.

-Use balena etcher yo restore full disk image of **AnalogTV** for Raspberry pi 3 or 4 set to composite out with full Fieldstation 42 configuration: https://mega.nz/file/GawhSBiK#dxtKwH1jwKpJ0B-27t4GbPmxci7goJrAl5I0F-0sW_4 Image is 11GB unzipped
+Use balena etcher to restore full disk image of **AnalogTV** for Raspberry pi 3 or 4 set to composite out with full Fieldstation 42 configuration: https://mega.nz/file/GawhSBiK#dxtKwH1jwKpJ0B-27t4GbPmxci7goJrAl5I0F-0sW_4 Image will require a 10gb sd card or larger

 This image will NOT output anything on HDMI and everything outlined below applies